Guys…what the HECK??

 How to House Sit (With No Experience or Reviews)

-You’re probably starting to see why housesitting is such an awesome opportunity for long-term travelers and digital nomads.
+You’re probably starting to see why housesitting is such an awesome opportunity for long-term travelers (especially those with digital nomad jobs).

 The only problem is, it can be tough finding your FIRST housesitting job.